-We will recruit 51 people aged 18-55 years to take part in a first-in-human study of a new vaccine against Nipah virus.
+We will recruit a further 10 people aged 18-55 years to take part in a first-in-human study of a new vaccine against Nipah virus.
 Our vaccine is called ChAdOx1 NipahB.
+51 people have already been recruited to the earlier part of the study (cohort 1 and cohort 2).
+We are now recruiting an extra 10 people to have a single dose of the ChAdOx1 NipahB vaccine.